sumi0309/sumi0309/README.md

 # 👋 Hi, I'm Sumiran Jaiswal

-Aspiring Software Engineer with a strong foundation in cloud-native solutions, secure software design, and scalable architectures.
-Currently pursuing a Master of Engineering in Software Engineering and specializing in Cloud Engineering at the University of Maryland while serving as the Technical Lead at GDSC-UMD, where I mentor over 250 students in modern frameworks and cloud technologies.
-My focus is on leveraging advanced tools like AWS, Google Cloud, Kubernetes, and DevOps practices to build impactful, efficient, and secure systems.
-Actively seeking Summer 2025 internships to further grow in software engineering, cloud computing, and DevOps roles.
+Software Engineer with a strong foundation in cloud-native development, secure software design, and scalable system architectures.
+I'm currently pursuing a Master of Engineering in Software Engineering with a specialization in Cloud Engineering at the University of Maryland.

+Alongside my studies, I serve as the Technical Lead for GDSC-UMD, where I mentor a community of over 250 students in cloud technologies and modern development frameworks.
+I enjoy working with tools like AWS, Google Cloud, Kubernetes, and DevOps pipelines to build efficient, secure, and impactful solutions.

+I'm currently exploring Summer 2025 internship opportunities in software engineering, cloud computing, or DevOps to continue growing through hands-on experience.

 **Master of Engineering in Software Engineering** @ University of Maryland (Expected May 2026)
 **Technical Lead** @ GDSC-UMD